jandejager10/my_golf_life/README.md

 - Best Practices weirdly really good - must have learnt something at least.
 - Convert vector images from .jpg to .WebP
+	- got new image and back ro .png
 - srcset and sizes values for your images
 - images resized - now failing when published bit working in vs_code